LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ## Goal Tracker

-### How cab one capture cross-session conversions when running the dashboard?
+### How can one capture cross-session conversions when running the dashboard?

 The date filter of the goal tracker is applied to the engagement start time.
 Therefore, a cross-session conversion will be logged under the date on which the chat started.
 The following example aims to clarify on the expected behavior: